Cassieyy/AugMS-Net/README.md

-# AM-Net
+# AugMS-Net
-The AM-Net implemented by Pytorch.
+The AugMS-Net implemented by Pytorch.
-The code is coming soon...(once the paper is accepted.
+The code is coming soon...(once the paper is accepted).